phillis-fung/typescript-node-doctor-booking-page/README.md

 ### Potential Improvement
 > Requirements
-1. Discuss the booking date validate period  (e.g only can book within 2 weeks)
+1. Extend booking period  (e.g can book within 2 weeks)
 2. Add a phone number field for contact (suggest to be prefilled as well)
 3. Any booking limit for each time slot per doctor?
 4. Any booking limit for each patient?

 > Design
-1. Add the common modules (header, footer, navagtion bar) for UI checking
+1. Display the reserved timesolt, should also be open for modification
-2. Test the intergation with other feactures (e.g. switch langauge, exit point handlings)
+2. Add the common modules (header, footer, navagtion bar) for UI checking
-3. Test all possible entry points
+3. Test the intergation with other feactures (e.g. switch langauge, exit point handlings)
-4. More communication with the backend developers to understand the API restrictions and improve the handling on error cases
+4. Test all possible entry points